 - ½ cup old-fashioned oats, ground into flour (I use my Nutribullet, can sub almond flour)

-- ¼ cup ground flax (or sub more oat flour)
+- ¼ cup ground flaxseed (or sub more oat flour)

 For the topping: